bedezign/yii2-audit/README.md

 This will activate the logger automatically.
 By default all warnings and errors are transmitted to the backend.

-The default configuration assumes that the module was added as "auditing" (so the log url would be "*/auditing/javascript/log*").
+The default configuration assumes that the module was added as "audit" (so the log url would be "*/audit/javascript/log*").
 If that is not the case, please make sure to update the setting somewhere in your javascript:

     window.jsLogger.logUrl = '/mymodulename/javascript/log';

 All javascript logging will be linked to the entry associated with the page entry created when you performed the initial request.
 This is accomplished by adding the ID of that entry in the `window`-object (`window.auditEntry`).

-Beware: If you use ajax or related technologies to load data from the backend, these requests might generate their own auditing entries.
+Beware: If you use ajax or related technologies to load data from the backend, these requests might generate their own audit entries.
 If those cause backend errors they will be linked to that new entry.
 This might be a bit weird with the javascript logging being linked to the older entry.

 ### Extra Data

 It is possible to add extra custom data to the current audit entry by simply calling:

-    \bedezign\yii2\audit\Auditing::current()->data('name', 'extra data can be an integer, string, array, object or whatever', 'optional type');
+    \bedezign\yii2\audit\Audit::current()->data('name', 'extra data can be an integer, string, array, object or whatever', 'optional type');

 Or if you prefer:

-    \Yii::$app->auditing->data(('name', 'extra data can be an integer, string, array, object or whatever', 'optional type');
+    \Yii::$app->audit->data(('name', 'extra data can be an integer, string, array, object or whatever', 'optional type');

 ### Emailing Errors

 A command is available to email errors which can be added to your cron.

 ```
-php yii auditing/error-email
+php yii audit/error-email
 ```

 You should ensure you have setup a `mailer` component and have a `scriptUrl` property in the `urlManager` component in your console configuration.
 For example: